Table of Contents

 Relationships can be beautiful, but sometimes they can also be complicated and tricky to navigate.
 Whether you’re in a romantic relationship, a friendship, or a business relationship, there are bound to be times when the power plays in relationships cause a problem.

 It’s important to be aware of these power struggles and to know how to best manage them so as to avoid relationship challenges and ensure you have the most balanced relationship possible.

 Before we can discuss how to navigate power plays in relationships, we first need to understand what they are and why they happen.

 Power dynamics can exist in any relationship where there is a perceived imbalance of power between two people.
 This can happen for a variety of reasons, such as differences in social status, wealth, education, or social connections.

 Power plays in abusive relationships can arise when one person has the upper hand and tries to assert control over the other.
 This can take many forms, such as passive-aggressive jabs, manipulation, coercion, or threats.

 Negative power imbalances often lead to resentment and can occur in all types of relationship dynamics.

-Some people can learn the art of power struggles from an early age from their primary caregivers.
-For example when children state that the parent has to do something or else.
+Some people can learn the art of power struggles from their primary caregivers at an early age.
+For example, when children state that the parent has to do something or else.

 Power dynamics in a relationship can be a confusing issue to deal with.
-However, it’s basically ‘Give me what I want or I’ll withhold something from you.”
+However, it’s basically, ‘Give me what I want or I’ll withhold something from you.”
 Alternatively, “Do what I want, or I’ll be sure to punish you!’
-Some examples of power plays in relationships could include a red flag of emotional blackmail and silent treatment.
+Some examples of power plays in relationships could include a red flag of emotional blackmail or silent treatment.